pappasam/coc-jedi/README.md

 ```

 I personally use [vim-packager](https://github.com/kristijanhusak/vim-packager), so if you'd like to go down the [package rabbit hole](https://shapeshed.com/vim-packages/), I suggest giving that a try.

+**Note:** this extension is incompatible with [coc-python](https://github.com/neoclide/coc-python).
+Uninstall coc-python before using coc-jedi.

 ## Configuration